graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Input Object

-InputObjectTypeDefinition : input Name { InputValueDefinition+ }
+InputObjectTypeDefinition : input Name Directives? { InputValueDefinition+ }

 Input Object types represent complex input values which may be provided as an field argument.
 Input Object types cannot be the return type of an Object or